 Maria began her career as an Associate Principal at McKinsey & Company, where she provided leadership, problem solving expertise and counseling to senior managers in financial institutions, nonprofit and multilateral organizations.
 Maria was a Rhodes Scholar at Oxford University’s Balliol College, where she earned a master’s degree in politics, economics and philosophy, and has her BA degree from Harvard University.

 Maria leads executive leadership seminars for the Aspen Institute, is the past chair of the board of directors for the Nonprofit Finance Fund, and an Aspen Institute Catto Fellow.
 She has worked in 15 different countries, and traveled in an additional 45 countries.
-She lives in Bangkok, Thailand with her husband and two daughters.
+She lives in London with her husband and two daughters.